ssvlabs/ssv/network/p2p/GENERAL_RULES.md

   - If current stage is `quorum`, next messages cannot be `proposal`, nor `prepare`, nor `commit`.
 Each message increases quorum count which must be less than or equal to 3f+1.
   - If current stage is `postConsensus`, no further messages can be submitted.
   - First violation in round is ignored.
 Further ones are rejected.
-- If message slot is equal to current slot, validator submits up to 3f+5 messages for each slot-round pair:
-  - 1 proposal
-  - 1 prepare
-  - 1 commit
-  - 3f+1 aggregated commit/decided
-  - 1 post-consensus
-  - Violation by [1, f] message is ignored.
-Violation by more than that is rejected.
-- If violation count reaches a certain threshold, all further messages from the validator for current round are rejected.
-- Each round resets violation count to 0.

 ### Validation state